Asbestos

 Some of the first signs you may have an asbestos-related disease like lung cancer include a cough that won’t go away, shortness of breath, and chest pain.

-See a doctor immediately if you have signs of an asbestos-related health problem.
-Doctors can assess your symptoms and, if you do have lung cancer or mesothelioma, recommend a health care plan to best suit your needs.
+See a doctor promptly if you have signs of an asbestos-related health problem.
+Doctors can assess your symptoms and recommend a health care plan to best suit your needs.

 What does asbestos do to the body?

-Once asbestos fibers are inside your body, they’ll slowly damage healthy tissues and organs.
-This can eventually cause lung cancer, mesothelioma, or other asbestos-related diseases 10-50 years after exposure.
+Once asbestos fibers are inside your body, they can damage healthy tissues and organs.
+This can eventually cause lung cancer, mesothelioma, or other asbestos diseases 10-50 years after exposure.

 Get a free case review for help pursuing financial compensation after being diagnosed with an asbestos-related disease.